Mdshahbazalam6/Array/README.md

 * Non Primitive Data type : in JavaSript non primitive data types are derived from primitive data tyes. it is also known as refernce data type.

+    Ex : Array, Objects...

+* Array : in JavaScript Array is data structure which is collection of primitive data types and stored in contiguous memory location.

+   Ex : [ 'Rohan', 'Ramesh', 1, 2, 3 ]